gacosta89/reddit-client/README.md

 * Theres one page `/top` with a left bar and list with top 50 reddits
 * In desktop mode the left bar is fixed, reddits can be navigated by clicking the cards
-* In mobile mode the left bar is swipeable, reddits can be navigated by tapping and dissmised by swiping the reddit to the left
+* In mobile mode the left bar is swipeable, reddits can be navigated by tapping and dismissed by swiping the reddit to the left
 * Reddits can be dissmised in the detail view, and you can navigate to the original url by tapping the main img
+* State is persisted in the local storage if available.
+But the app will reload the list after a dismiss all and F5

 ## Missing Features / bugs